 This process masks both your IP address and your DNS queries, making it appear to websites and services that the traffic is originating from the VPN server’s location rather than your actual location.

-The Best VPNs Compared & Analyzed
+The Best VPNs Compared & Reviewed

 Every VPN we recommend on this page will leave you satisfied, but it’s worth taking the time to think exactly why you want a VPN and choosing one that’s designed for that.